molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Jackson:</span> Just make sure you hire a cybersecurity team.
 That would make sense...

 <span class="transcript-speaker">L:</span> Hold on hold on.
 I just want to say, because everyone always has an answer for this.
-It is plainly written: no. one. knows. but. the. father.
+It is plainly written: no. one. knows. but. the.
+Father.
 So, every single solitary person in the history of the earth, I don't care who you are, <span class="transcript-note">[crosstalk]</span>

 <span class="transcript-speaker">HF:</span> <span class="transcript-note">[crosstalk, unintelligible]</span> hear me out? <span class="transcript-note">[crosstalk]</span> The problem with people like you is <span class="transcript-note">[crosstalk]</span> ...